Appsero/client/readme.md

 ## Installation

-You can install AppSero Client in two ways, via composer and manually.
+You can install AppSero Client Extended in two ways, via composer and manually.

 ### 1. Composer Installation